 Cheryl has experience of leading and motivating large teams of people.
 She is highly regarded as a mentor of a wide range of professionals and was a secondary school Maths Teacher for a number of years.

-Maria has 15 years of governance experience – Finance & Personnel, wellbeing and safeguarding, standards and curriculum.
+Maria has over 15 years of governance experience – Finance & Personnel, wellbeing and safeguarding, standards and curriculum.
 She is a former Chair of large primary school.
 Has experience in early years’ development and education, strategic development, planning and management.

 Maria has been involved in the development and implementation of strategic partnerships for community and family development programmes, a representative for the community and voluntary sector on the Children and Young People’s Strategic Partnership in Plymouth.
 She also has management experience within public, voluntary and private sector.

 Sally is Head of Financial Accounting at Plymouth University.
-She has 18 years accountancy experience in business and higher education sector.
+She has over 18 years accountancy experience in business and higher education sector.
 She is a Company Secretary and has governance experience in nursery and primary education.
 Sally holds professional qualifications to include ACIS, FCCA.

 Jane is a Business Relationship Manager for Scomis Devon County Council ICT Support Service Team for Schools.
 Jane was previously at Cornwall Learning as lead consultant for e-safety, CEOPS Ambassador & SWGfL 360 e-Safety Mark Assessor.